microsoft/react-native-windows-samples/docs/native-modules-nuget.md

 > Disclaimer: Nuget packages are not compatible with experimental feature [WinUI3](winui3.md).

-The benefit of using nuget pacakges is that you get improved compilation times for your windows project and can do your development on a less powerfull computer.
+The benefit of using NuGet packages is that you get improved compilation times for your Windows project and can develop on a less powerful computer.

 The other benefit will be that it will be easier to update your projects to future versions or react-native-windows.